Northern Edition

 Although his club career has been hugely impressive, Farrell has truly excelled on the international stage.
 Throughout his time representing England, he has won the Six Nations Championship multiple times.
 He also captained England in the 2019 Rugby World Cup, leading the side to the final.

 During his illustrious career, Owen Farrell has also been a regular for the British and Irish Lions.
 In 2013, he was part of the side that won a test series against Australia.
 Then, in 2017, he played a pivotal role as the team drew with New Zealand.
 In May 2021, he represented the Lions in two tests during their tour of South Africa.
 He initially missed out on selection for the Lions in 2025, however he was called up to the squad as an injury replacement for Elliot Daly.
-On the tour he will be coached by his father.
+On the 2025 tour, he was coached by his father and he appeared in a further two test matches.

 With many years of his professional rugby career still ahead of him, and a return to England and international rugby imminent, we can't wait to see what the future holds for Owen Farrell.